-10. Physical intervention
+10. Positive handling

-Shanklea Primary School recognises that the occasions when it will become necessary to physically restrain pupils will be very rare and only when there is no alternative in their and others' interests and safety.
+Shanklea Primary School recognises that there may be occasions when it will become necessary to positively handle pupils.
+This will be very rare and only when there is no other alternative and it is to protect the child / other children or staff members and their safety.

-The school recognises the importance of placing its policy on physical intervention within the context of our whole school approach to behaviour.
+The school recognises the importance of placing its policy on positive handling within the context of our whole school approach to behaviour.
 Our behaviour policy sets out the steps taken within school to positively promote and encourage good behaviour amongst pupils.
 It is specific about what behaviour is expected of pupils and what is unacceptable and sets out the range of progressive sanctions and steps which staff might feel it becomes necessary to apply.

 The school also recognises the very real difficulties which staff can sometimes be faced with in their day to day dealings with pupils on matters involving behaviour and discipline.
-Our approach to the issue of physical intervention is that:
+Our approach to the positive handling is: